Information about the milk allergy test Imutest Milk Allergy

 The milk allergy test is 97,15 % accurate.
-Accuracy has been evaluated in the clinical performance evaluation study in which results of the milk allergy test have been compared with the results obtained in the laboratory.
+Accuracy has been evaluated in the clinical performance evaluation study in which results of this test have been compared with the results obtained in the laboratory.

 In 97,15 % of cases, the milk allergy test showed the same result as laboratory tests.

-The milk allergy test is very reliable.
+The test is very reliable.
 It is manufactured in the United Kingdom, it is ISO 13485 compliant and CE certified in the Netherlands by the Notification body 0344.10